Spring 2023 grants deadline: March 24

 Members of the Monograph Writing Group are eligible for a grant of up to $1000 per participant.
 Depending on demand and funds, the Society may fund a second Monograph Writing Group.
 All Cornell faculty are eligible to apply; preference will be given to assistant and associate professors.

-Parisa Vaziri (Department of Near Easter Studies), member of a 2020-21 Monograph Writing Group, was able to make significant progress on her book project despite the group meeting remotely as a result of the Covid-19 pandemic: “The interdisciplinary writing group both gave me concrete deadlines for finishing book chapters and also created a valuable support system.
+Parisa Vaziri (Comparative Literature, Near Easter Studies), member of a 2020-21 Monograph Writing Group, was able to make significant progress on her book project despite the group meeting remotely as a result of the Covid-19 pandemic: “The interdisciplinary writing group both gave me concrete deadlines for finishing book chapters and also created a valuable support system.
 Finally, the ability to speak to colleagues outside of my field about my work was also very useful in terms of rethinking questions of audience.”
 Her monograph, Racial Blackness and Indian Ocean Slavery: Iran's Media Archive is forthcoming from the University of Minnesota Press.

 Brett de Bary Interdisciplinary Writing Groups are designed for humanities faculty members working in tandem with graduate students either in their department or others.
 For this writing group, members must apply as a group centered around a focal theme.
 Two grants of up to $5,000 per year will be made available to each writing group.
 Past Brett de Bary Writing Groups have pursued research on topics such as “World Gender in Translation” and “The Body as a Medium: Trauma, Transmission, Testimony.”